Austria: Greens enter government for first time, join Kurz's conservatives | DW | 01.01.2020

 Austria's conservatives and Greens have announced a deal to form a government after weeks of talks.
 Deemed an "experiment" by local press, it is the Greens' first foray into the Austrian government.

-The conservative Austrian People's Party (ÖVP), led by Sebastian Kurz, and the Greens reached a deal to form a coalition government, the leaders of the two parties announced late Wednesday.
+The conservative Austrian People's Party (ÖVP), led by Sebastian Kurz, and the Greens reached a deal to form a coalition government, the two parties announced late Wednesday.

 The "experiment," as the daily Kurier put it, will mark the first time the left-wing Green party has been in government.
 The new coalition of widely disparate parties is likely to be significantly different from the previous government, which took a hardline on immigration.